Grey-Gimple/Wordle/README.md

 # Wordle
-bodged together script to play wordle, can be made far better# Wordle
+bodged together script to play wordle, can be made far better